Danish Language

 Courses for students

-UCPH collaborate with the local, municipality-funded language school called UCplus.
-As an international student at UCPH you can therefore sign up for Danish language lessons on campus.
-We offer both beginner courses and more advanced classes for intermediates and advanced students.
-New beginner courses are expected to start in January and February 2022.
+As a student at UCPH you can therefore sign up for Danish language lessons on campus in order to study Danish with your fellow international student.
+We offer both beginner courses and more advanced classes for both intermediates and advanced learners (From module 1-5).
+We start new Danish courses each 'semester' (summer/winter).
+The next round of courses start in January and February 2025.

 Enrollment and conditions: